Department website: https://www.western.edu/academics/school-graduate-studies/master-science-ecology

 Studies in Integrative and Public Land Management | ||

-Conferral of the MS degree requires a total of 33 credits of 600-level coursework, each with a grade of a B- or above, and the completion and acceptance of an MS thesis.
+Conferral of the MS degree requires a minimum of 33 credits of 600-level coursework, each with a grade of a B- or above, and the completion of three credits BIOL 693.